 Workshops and online tutorials are available for you to discover the power of virtual reality and even start making your own VR content.

 The VR Lab is a collaboration between the University Libraries and Office of Information Technology.
 Learn more about virtual reality and other campus VR-related initiatives.

-Each workstation features an Oculus Rift headset and Oculus Touch hand controllers.
 Numerous titles are installed to highlight some of the technology’s potential.

 Software and other learning materials are available to make your own VR content.
 You may also bring your own content developed elsewhere to test in the Lab.

 Consultation and assistance with VR-related projects is also available by emailing Kevin Abbott.